project-everest/project-everest.github.io/index.md

 ## What is Project Everest?

-Project Everest is the combination of the following projects:
+Project Everest is the combination of the following projects.
+Read below for an easy way to install all these projects together.

 - [F\*](https://fstar-lang.org), a verification-oriented dialect of ML
 - [miTLS](https://mitls.org/), our implementation of the TLS protocol, written